Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

 Introducing measures to modernise Trade Union laws.

-Extending the time limit for bringing claims to Employment Tribunals (added by an amendment).
+Extending the time limit for bringing claims to Employment Tribunals.

 Equality (Race and Disability) Bill